official-stockfish/Stockfish/Readme.txt

 On 64 bit Unix-like systems the 'bsfq' assembly instruction will be used for bit counting.
 Detection is automatic at compile time, but in case you experience compile problems you can comment out #define USE_BSFQ line in types.h

+In general is recommended to run 'make help' to see a list of make targets with corresponding descriptions.

 5. Terms of use